elviralaurin/notes-oqs/docs/abstract-vector-spaces.md

 "Okay," you say.
 "So what?"

-Well, now that we know that these polynomials really are just vector spaces in fancy outfits, we can apply all we know about "normal" vector spaces to them.
+Well, now that we know that the set of these polynomials really is just a vector space in a fancy outfit, we can apply all we know about "normal" vector spaces to it.
+We would probably not normally think of polynomials as vectors, but we have just shown that we just might as well look at them through that lense.
+And maybe we'll spot something interesting when we do.

 ## References
 <span id="smits">[1]</span> T. Smits.
 (2023).
 Abstract Linear Algebra [Online].
 Available: [https://www.math.ucla.edu/~tsmits/115coursenotes.pdf](https://www.math.ucla.edu/~tsmits/115coursenotes.pdf)